 Union leaders need more than basic AI literacy - they need strategic frameworks, governance approaches, and practical tools to guide their organisations through this transition.

-This course has been developed specifically for union leadership teams who want to move beyond individual experimentation toward systematic, organisation-wide AI adoption.
-It combines strategic thinking with practical implementation, helping you develop policies, structures and workflows that work for your union.
+This programme combines training and consultancy support and has been developed specifically for union leadership teams who want to move beyond individual experimentation toward systematic, organisation-wide AI adoption.
+It drives strategic thinking and supports practical implementation, helping you develop policies, structures and workflows that work for your union.

-This workshop goes beyond the typical AI training.
-It addresses the unique challenges facing union leaders: maintaining member trust, protecting sensitive case data, demonstrating continued impact in an AI-enabled world, and building organisational capacity for adaptation.
+The programmes is not typical AI training but addresses the unique challenges facing union leaders: maintaining member trust, protecting sensitive case data, demonstrating continued impact in an AI-enabled world, and building organisational capacity for adaptation.

-Contact us today if you're interested in running this course for your union's leadership team.
+Contact us today if you're interested in running this programme for your union's leadership team.

 Flexible delivery options